Solution Selling: A Comprehensive Guide

 2. Helps Identify and Address Customer Pain Points

-By understanding a customer’s needs at a deeper level, solution-based selling can assist them in finding ways to address problems they may not have been aware of before.
+By understanding a customer's needs at a deeper level, solution-based selling can assist them in finding ways to address problems they may not have been aware of before.
+Not only does this method of sales help generate income, but it helps build strong relationships with customers that last a lifetime.

-A survey by Epsilon revealed that 80% of buyers prefer companies that focus on finding personalized solutions rather than just trying to make a sale.
+Based on research, 81% of buyers prefer companies that focus on finding personalized solutions rather than just trying to make a sale.
 Let's face it, who doesn't want to feel like their needs are being heard?

 3. Focuses on the Customer's Specific Needs and Goals